EG-BRS/Xena.Contracts/PULL_REQUEST_TEMPLATE.md

 - [x] All communication is done with encryption (https).
 - [x] All Sensitivity personal data is encrypted in the DB.
 - [x] All viewing, searching, changesing and deletions of ['GDPR sensitive data'](https://github.com/EG-BRS/Documentation/blob/master/GDPR/Datatypes-examples.md) is logged.
-- [ ] Will this PR added any new 'Sensitivity personal data' to our systems? __If YES, @thehusted must be added as reviewer.__
+- [ ] Will this PR added any new 'Sensitivity personal data' to our systems? __If YES, @majbrittpeglau must be added as reviewer.__